A Class of Functional Inequalities and their Applications to Fourth-Order Nonlinear Parabolic Equations: The Approximate Problem

-To this end, we use $\frac{1}{(\rho+\delta)^s}$, where $\delta>0 $, as a test function in (\ref{or1}) to obtain from whence follows If $s\leq p$, then we take $\delta \rightarrow 0$ in the above inequality to obtain It is not difficult to see that this inequalities actually holds for each $s>1$, and thus (\ref{n92}) follows.
+Recall the interpretation inequality and thereby obtain If $s\leq p$, then we take $\delta \rightarrow 0$ in the above inequality to obtain It is not difficult to see that this inequalities actually holds for each $s>1$, and thus \eqref{n92} follows.

 Now we let $v=\frac{1}{\rho^\alpha+\delta}, \delta>0$.
 Then we can easily show that $v$ satisfies the boundary value problem